Louis1351/Drawing-UI-Texture-package/README.md

 ```

 # How it works
+## Add draw texture
+First create a canvas in World Space or in Screen Space - Camera<br>
-Doesn't work with canvas in screen space render mode.
+Doesn't work with canvas in Screen Space - Overlay render mode.<br>

+Add the Draw texture from hiearchy window.
 ![Image of Tutorial git](https://github.com/Quokka-Indie-Studio/Drawing-UI-Texture-package/blob/main/Images/gitTuto1.png)
 ```C#
 using LS.DrawTexture.Runtime;